MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-account-for-the-cost-to-dispose-a-fixed-asset.md

 ---
-    title: How to Account for the Cost  to Dispose a Fixed Asset | Microsoft Docs
+    title: How to Account for the Cost  to Dispose a Fixed Asset
     description: The maintenance on disposal feature enables you to account for the amount spent to dispose a fixed asset (FA) as an expense.
 You can post operations related to spending for the disposal of a fixed asset so that they will be reflected in the FA Write-Off Act forms.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na